cvmfs-contrib/cvmfs-tutorial-2021/docs/02_stratum0_client.md

 There are several ways to do this, see for instance [the page about master keys](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#sct-master-keys) in the CernVM-FS documentation.

-If you keep the master key on our Stratum 0 sever, you can set up a simple cronjob for resigning the whitelist.
+If you keep the master key on the Stratum 0 server, you can set up a simple cronjob for resigning the whitelist.
 For instance, make a file `/etc/cron.d/cvmfs_resign` with the following content to do this every Monday at 11:00:
 ```
 0 11 * * 1 root /usr/bin/cvmfs_server resign repo.organization.tld
 ```